 How to address weakness in resume

 You may be asked about your strengths and weaknesses in a question, or you may be asked about two separate questions.
-In the event, you are asked about strengths and weaknesses at the same time, first discuss your weaknesses so that you can end on a positive note.
-Weakness in resume sometimes turned into a decider for the employers whether they will pick you or not.
+In the event, you are asked about strengths and weaknesses at the same time, first, discuss your weaknesses so that you can end on a positive note.
+A weakness in the resume sometimes turned into a decider for employers whether they will pick you or not.

 The formula for your answer is easy to follow: First, describe your weaknesses.
 Second, add additional context and a specific example or story of how this feature is manifested in your professional life.
 This context will give prospective employers an insight into your level of self-awareness and commitment to professional development.
 In the answers to the examples below, you will see weaknesses after italics context sentences:

 For example: How do you respond to your weaknesses?